TCL C7L Review

 Accessories: Stand

-The TCL C7L is a television that is definitely appealing.
-In terms of design, it is almost a twin of last year's model C7K.
-The screen is surrounded by very thin black bezels, and the television itself, in most available sizes, is equipped with a central stand.
-This stand is narrow enough that you can easily place this model on almost any piece of furniture – provided, of course, that your surface is deep enough.
-The device itself is quite slim, which means that when mounted on the wall, it won't protrude much, although – to put it bluntly – it isn't perfectly flat either.
+The TCL C7L is a TV that is sure to please.
+Structurally it's almost an identical copy of last year's C7K.
+The screen is framed by very thin black bezels, and the TV, in most available sizes, comes with a central stand.
+It's narrow enough that you can place this model on almost any piece of furniture, provided, of course, that your surface is deep enough.
+The unit itself is fairly slim, so when mounted on the wall it won't protrude much, although to be frank it isn't perfectly flat either.

 Buy at the best price